Mature students enrolled at Oxford Brookes have a wide range of services and support available to them.

 The information below will help to steer you in the right direction, however there is also a member of our Wellbeing team who you can contact if you need to speak to someone.

 What sources of help are available at Brookes?

-Oxford Brookes has a range of services and specialists that can help with many issues that you may encounter during your course of study irrespective of the level of course that you are doing, eg Undergraduate or Postgraduate, or mode of study, eg full time, part time, associate.
-Examples include:
+Oxford Brookes has a range of services and specialists that can help with many issues that you may encounter during your course of study, irrespective of the level of course that you are doing, eg Undergraduate or Postgraduate, or mode of study, eg full time, part time, associate.

-A comprehensive list of services and sources of advice can be found in our A-Z of Services.
+A comprehensive list of student services and sources of advice can be found on our A-Z list of student services.

 For information about fees and funding, please see our Student Finance pages.
 Here you can find information about the Tuition Fee Loan, the Oxford Brookes Bursary Scheme, the Maintenance Loan and Maintenance Grant.
 If you are currently in receipt of benefits and/or child tax credits, you may find it useful to contact the Brookes Union Advice Service on firstname.lastname@example.org or +44 (0) 1865 484770 for information about how becoming a student affects those allowances.

 If you have a disability or you are dyslexic or have a specific learning difficulty, you may be entitled to apply for Disabled Students Allowance (DSA).